 Pajaro Sunny Mesa Community Services District: PSMCSD provides potable water services, fire flows, parks, and streetlights services to many residents of North Monterey County.
-The District provides these services from the Pajaro River in the north, to Moss Landing in the west, to the Highway 101 corridor in the south.31 PSMCSD owns and operates nine separate water systems in the North Monterey County region including Pajaro, Sunny Mesa, and Springfield.
+The District provides these services from the Pajaro River in the north, to Moss Landing in the west, to the Highway 101 corridor in the south.
+31 PSMCSD owns and operates nine separate water systems in the North Monterey County region including Pajaro, Sunny Mesa, and Springfield.
 The Pajaro Water System generally has a good supply of water as well as good quality.
 The Springfield Road water system suffers from high nitrate and the Sunny Mesa System has high chromium-6 and limited source water capacity.
 Moreover, the District is reluctant to take on any new customers due to limited staff and financial resources.
 The District's current efforts are focused on implementing a project to address the nitrate in their Springfield Water System.

-Castroville Community Services District (CCSD): According to 2015 ACS data, the MHI of Castroville is \$49,654, just slightly above the "disadvantaged community" threshold of \$49,454.
-In 2017 RCAC conducted an income survey that showed the MHI to be \$35,000, qualifying the community as a severely disadvantaged community.
+Castroville Community Services District (CCSD): As noted above, the community of Castroville is itself a severely disadvantaged community (determined in 2017 via income survey, with an MHI of \$35,000), but it does have potential capacity to provide water service to nearby communities if needed.
 Castroville's water supply is threatened by encroaching seawater intrusion, and the district recently installed an arsenic treatment system.
 They are in compliance with state water quality standards.
 Infrastructure improvements are needed, including increased water storage, a tie-in to a desalination line, additional pipeline to relieve surcharging the main gravity line, and improved pretreatment.
 Nonetheless, CCSD could be a resource to nearby communities, if the need should arise.
 The community of Castroville is considered by the Project Team to be a good candidate for State Water Board Proposition 1 grant funds.
 So far a need of \$2.8 million has been identified for the desal tie-in.

 City of Gonzales: The City of Gonzales provides both water and wastewater treatment services for city residents.
 The City is in the process of extending service to the nearby farm worker community of Alpine Court (currently served by River Road WS #25) located just outside city limits.
 Alpine Court currently relies on bottled water due to extremely high nitrate contamination and suffers from failed septic systems.
-The City will be applying on behalf of Alpine Court for Proposition 1 TA funding through the State Water Board to determine costs for extension of sewer and water.
+The City has applied on behalf of Alpine Court for Proposition 1 TA funding through the State Water Board to determine costs for extension of sewer and water.